discdiver/prefect-transactions-dvc/README.md

-# Use Prefect 3's new transaction capabilities to train machine learning models more effectively
+# Use Prefect 3.0's new transaction capabilities to train machine learning models more effectively

+Prefect helps you trust your workflows.

+With Prefect 3.0, you can now group tasks into transactions, allowing you to roll back side effects on failure and significantly improve your pipeline's idempotency and resilience.

-An example with Prefect and DVC for improved versioning of datasets and ML models
+In this example, you'll see how we can use Prefect with DVC for better datasets and ML model vrersionoing.

-This repo accompanies an article that shows how to use Prefect 3's transaction capabilities to roll back task's side effects when model performance doesn't meet your specifications.
+In particular, we'll see how to roll back task's side effects when model performance doesn't meet your specifications.

 This example is adapted from DVC's Model Versioning tutorial.
 The original tutorial is available [here](https://dvc.org/doc/tutorials/versioning).